cleiner/svecl/README.md

 ## Development

-Note: A C compiler is required to build the QuickJS dependency.
+Note: A C++ compiler is required to build and link with the v8go dependency.
 On Windows you can follow the instructions for MSYS2 as described here: https://github.com/rogchap/v8go#windows

 Build: `go build ./cmd/...`